This (Updated) guide lists all of the Best Dog Foods for German Shorthaired Pointers this year.

 How much should my German Shorthaired Pointers weigh?

-Adult, healthy German Shorthaired Pointer male weighs anywhere from 55 to 70 pounds while an adult female can be around 45 to 60 pounds.
-While it is considered a medium-sized breed by weight, GSP’s muscular built puts it in a large/giant breed category.
+An adult, healthy German Shorthaired Pointer male weighs anywhere from 55 to 70 pounds, while an adult female can be around 45 to 60 pounds.
+While it is considered a medium-sized breed by weight, GSP’s muscular build puts it in a large/giant breed category.

 Can German Shorthaired Pointers get fat?